PolyBooks/sdp_polyBooks/summaries/sprint9.md

 # Summary for week 9

 ## Dario
+This week I started by accomplishing two tasks I gave myself in one hour each as planned.
+Later I spent three hours trying to create a mock OpenLibrary database that would work on the emulator, I was not successful and gave up.
+I also spent a few hours exploring the possibilities for fetching the price of books from somewhere on the internet.
+Ebay's API might be the easiest.
+I also reviewed a few PRs.

+I was able to work very efficiently at the start of the week, I hope to be able to reproduce this next week.

 ## Joshua (Scrum Master)
 This week I was busy introducing an activity, and refactoring what had been done.
 I think putting a bit more thought into what I could write would prevent some mistakes.